gravatarphp/gravatar/README.md

 $urlBuilder->qrCode();
 ```

-In all three URL Bulders you can override the globally used protocol (HTTP, HTTPS):
+In all three URL Bulders you can override the globally used protocol (HTTP, HTTPS) by setting the last parameter to

-- the `avatar` method always accepts an options array as the last argument, pass an array with `secure` set to true/false
-- that `profile`, `vcard`, `qrCode` methods accept a `secure` argument as the last one with true/false value
+true/false.

 **Note:** Profile, vCard and QR Code requests will only work with the primary email address.
 This is a limitation of Gravatar.
 However the builder won't complain, since it doesn't know if it is your primary address or not.
 For more tips and details check the [Gravatar documentation](http://gravatar.com/site/implement/).